buhrmi/buhrmi/README.md

 > This is your sign to stop what you're doing and go get a coconut

-## Hi there

-I'm buhrmi, I'm running the world's greatest software development company right here in Da Nang, Vietnam.
+Hi I'm Stefan.
+Based in Da Nang, Vietnam, I'm currently bootstrapping the greatest software development company in the world.

 ### Current projects